-Imagine the Flint River revitalized for economic growth and recreation, brimming with kayakers and canoers, and home to a vibrant "green waterfront" of parks and trails spanning the entire length of the river. - Imagine Flint
+Imagine the Flint River revitalized for economic growth and recreation, brimming with kayakers and canoers, and home to a vibrant green waterfront of parks and trails spanning the entire length of the river. - the Imagine Flint Master Plan

 The City of Flint thanks our Park Adopters, neighborhood groups, non-profit organizations, and residents who have attended a park meeting and shared their stories and ideas to help craft this plan.
 Our planning is grounded in the vision of our community and we work to implement their goals to bring about an extensive network of parks and open space that is safe, accessible, and ecologically sound for all of our youth and residents.